mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 ------------------------------------------------------------------------------------------------------------
 ## A/B testing
  - When a company wants to test new versions of a webpage?
+ - A/B testing is crucial for businesses who want to test out scenarios where there is no good data to make predictions of these scenarios.
+The only way to find statistically significant results is to setup a test and compare the results against the control.
  - A/B tests are used to test changes on a web page by running an experiment where a control group sees the old version, while the experiment group sees the new version.
 A **metric** is then chosen to measure the level of engagement from users in each group.
 These results are then used to judge whether one version is more effective than the other.
 A/B testing is very much like hypothesis testing.
    - Null Hypothesis: The new version is no better, or even worse, than the old version (H0: 'new' =< 'old')
    - Alternative Hypothesis: The new version is better than the old version (H1: 'new' > 'old')